Trip Start Nov 19, 2004

 Show trip route

 Ironically, one of the scariest moments in Tarangire did NOT involve hyenas or other large beasts, but rather a small but vicious rabid badger running around our campsite.
-Our encounter was tragically brief - Emmanuel eventually had to kill him with the only weapon available - a tent pole.
-The killing was precluded by a frightening chase around camp, an unsuspecting Harold having to take cover in the trailer on his way back from the bathroom, a temporary knock-out of the badger followed by a surprise angry resurrection, and Amy and I screaming from the tent any time the scary little fellow came near our home away from home.
-Even the thick canvas of our army-issue tent could have been easily punctured by those long, sharp weapon-teeth.
-We felt badly about killing the poor creature, bit it truly was necessary for self-defence.
-These are the laws of the jungle - you know, the cirlce of life bit that we all learned so well from The Lion King!
+Our encounter was tragically brief.
+Emmanuel eventually had to kill him with the only weapon available - a tent pole.
+The killing was precluded by a frightening chase around camp, an unsuspecting Harold having to jump into the trailer for cover on his way back from the bathroom, a temporary knock-out of the badger followed by a surprise angry resurrection, a round of screase any time the scary little fellow came near our tent.
+Even the thick canvas of our army-issue sehlter could have been easily punctured by those long, sharp weapon-teeth.
+We felt horribly about killing the poor creature, bit it truly was a case of self-defence.
+These are the laws of the jungle.

 A stunning drive today past Lake Manyara & the Ngorogoro Crater on our way to the Serengeti.
-As we climbed higher & higher up the ridges surrounding the lake, we were often enshrouded by a gorgeous mist, making me wonder if Diane Fossey might appear around an upcoming bend.
-The foliage was extremely green and lush, a significant contrast to the more bush-like terrain we had been seeing prior to that.
-At some points, the cliffs dropped off sharply to a deep ravine, with majestic draping vines and trees, all green and white and foggy and mysterious.
+As we climbed higher and higher up the ridges surrounding the lake, we were often enshrouded by a gorgeous mist, making me wonder if Diane Fossey might emerge around the next bend.
+The foliage was extraorindarily green and lush, a significant contrast to the bush-like terrain we had been seeing.
+At some points, the cliffs dropped off sharply to a deep ravine, with sensous draping vines and massive majestic trees, all green and white and foggy and mysterious.

-Lunch was on the crater rim, with a couple of elephants grazing just a few metres away.
-Not once, but twice, we were swooped upon by a greedy black kite bird who grabbed food right out of Amy's hands.
-Screams all around of course.
-First it was a sandwich, then a perfectly ripe piece of passionfruit.
-God, it was funny!
+Lunch was a picnic on the crater rim, with a couple of elephants grazing just a few metres away.
+Not once, but twice, we were swooped upon by a greedy black kite bird who grabbed food with his talons right out of Amy's hands - first a sandwich, and, after the screams had subsided, he dove in again for a perfectly ripe piece of passionfruit.
+I felt his silky soft wings brush across my cheek as he flashed by.
+God it was scary-funny!
+We retreated to the jeep with the remains of our food, laughing joyously and breathlessly all the way.

 I'm running out of superlative descriptive adjectives.
 If I see no other animals for the rest of the safari, I will not go away disappointed.